Ultimate Infiniti G37 Mods Guide

 We highly recommend checking out our guide before you make the significant decision, but either way, you’ll be unlocking substantial power gains with whichever method suits you best.

 If you’re determined enough to make the most of your impressive VQ37 base, then forced induction can potentially double the horsepower figures of your G37.

 You will also need to consider that this will put the engine under twice the strain, so forced induction upgrades must be done professionally, ensuring you’re using a well-maintained engine to get started.

 Although the reliability is likely to be somewhat hindered, the fact that the VQ37VHR is one of the most reliable, bulletproof engines out there will undoubtedly work to your advantage.
 Just be prepared to carry out extensive internal upgrades if you plan to chase huge figures.

 - Purchase link: AAM Competition G37 Turbo Kit

-AAM can pat themselves on the back for coming out with this fantastic G37-specific kit, which is the highest regarded option on the market.
+The team at AAM can pat themselves on the back for coming out with this fantastic G37-specific kit, the highest-regarded option on the market.